Please note that by continuing to use this site you consent to the terms of our

 The Sophos Central Dashboard (shown in the screenshot above) is the default landing page when you log on to the console.
 It shows an overview of threats and device/user status, with colour-coded graphics to make things stand out.
 You can see the number of total alerts, and this is also broken down into high, medium and low-level alerts.
 The most recent individual alerts are listed, and threat name and path, plus device and user, are shown.
 The Dashboard panels are linked to details pages, so clicking on the High Alerts panel displays a list of these on the Alerts page.
 The Global Security News panel at the bottom is linked to Sophos’ Naked Security blog, and shows security-related news items.

 The Alerts page shows you numbers of threat detections, both as a total and by severity category.
-You can sort by Description, Count and Actions.
+You can sort the alerts by description, date/time, user or device.
 Clicking on an entry opens up a details panel, with additional information and links to take action.
 Possible actions (depending on context) include Mark As Resolved, Clean Up PUA, and Authorize PUA.

 Logs and Reports page